 Nina Allan was born in East London.
 She studied German and Russian at Exeter University and Corpus Christi College, Oxford, where she completed an MLitt and monograph on madness, death and disease in the fiction of Vladimir Nabokov.
 With her short fiction appearing in many magazines and anthologies, Nina’s story collection THE SILVER WIND, a meditation on time, memory and the nature of reality was awarded the Grand Prix de L’Imaginaire (France) in 2014.
 Her debut novel THE RACE, set in an alternate Britain and dealing with themes of identity and loss, was shortlisted for the Kitschies Red Tentacle and the John W. Campbell Memorial Award in 2015.
 She also won The Novella Award for THE HARLEQUIN.
 THE RIFT, a tale of two sisters separated as teenagers and reunited in mysterious circumstances twenty years later, was published in July 2017 by Titan Books and won the British Science Fiction Award and The Kitschies Red Tentacle.
 Nina lives and works on the Isle of Bute, together with her partner the writer Christopher Priest.

-Nina's new novel, THE DOLLMAKER, will be published in spring 2019 by riverrun (UK) and Other Press (US).
+Nina's latest novel, THE DOLLMAKER, was published in early April 2019 by riverrun (UK) and is forthcoming from Other Press (US).

 Praise for THE RIFT (2017):